 There's no need to use melted chocolate for this recipe.
 Cocoa powder is all you need for a rich chocolate flavor and this recipe uses a full cup.

 After mixing, the dough will be sticky and must be refrigerated for at least 4 hours to harden.
-This may seem like an inconvenience, but it’s you can prepare this ahead and it can be refrigerated for a few days.
+This may seem like an inconvenience, but you can prepare this ahead and it can be refrigerated for a few days.
 I’ve also kept a batch of batter in the freezer and it kept for months.

-Roll each ball in the confectioners' sugar.
-You shouldn’t see any of the chocolate and they should be completely white.
 If you use a scoop, you can drop the balls into the powdered sugar and roll it with one finger.
 Why dirty the whole hand?

 These chocolate crinkle cookies are perfect for any occasion - especially during the holidays.
 They look like little snowballs before baking and works of art after they’re baked.